 To Whom It May Concern;

 I am writing this letter in support of (student’s name), a senior at (school’s name).
 Jane Art has been a dedicated art student at Central High School.
-She was my student her sophomore year in Studio Art, junior year in my Advanced Placement 2-D class and now, in her senior year, she is taking AP Drawing.
+She was my student during her sophomore year in Studio Art, junior year in my Advanced Placement 2-D class, and now, in her senior year, she is taking AP Drawing.
 The fact that Jane has made time for art three out of her four years at Central High School is a testament to her commitment to art.
-Central High School is a strong academic school and students often have difficulty fitting art classes in with all their other academic requirements.
+Central High School is a strong academic school, and students often struggle to fit art classes into their other academic requirements.

-Jane is a visual person and this was readily apparent sophomore year.
-She has strong observational skills and those skills have continued to grow.
-The studio art classes Jane has taken at Central High School exposes students to a wide variety of media and I was always impressed with how rapidly Jane adapted to new media.
+Jane is a visual person, and this was readily apparent sophomore year.
+She has strong observational skills, which have continued to grow.
+The studio art classes Jane has taken at Central High School expose students to a wide variety of media, and I have always been impressed by how quickly Jane adapts to new media.
 At heart, I believe Janel loves media she can touch and feel, but I was impressed last year with her ability to transfer her skills to design work with Adobe Illustrator.
-Jane designed a series of works last year exploring issues of identity and culture.
-Her work was thoughtful, sensitive, well-crafted and imaginative.
-This series was very instrumental in earning the highest grade possible on her AP 2D Portfolio.
+Jane created a series of works last year exploring issues of identity and culture.
+Her work was thoughtful, sensitive, well-crafted, and imaginative.
+This series was instrumental in earning the highest grade possible on her AP 2D Portfolio.

-One impressive thing about Jane is how committed she is to art and creativity.
-This summer she took a class at a local art center and focused on portraiture and her final piece, a large scale charcoal self-portrait, was very impressive.
-She has been very involved in the school’s art National Art Honor Society and literary magazine.
+One impressive thing about Jane is her commitment to art and creativity.
+This summer, she took a class at a local art center focused on portraiture, and her final piece—a large-scale charcoal self-portrait—was very impressive.
+She has been very involved in the school’s art, National Art Honor Society, and literary magazine.
 Jane took a leadership role and designed the cover for the literary magazine this year.
-She also had her work highlighted in our school’s biannual magazine, her work displayed on the inside back cover this summer.
-She also designed the school’s spirit day t shirt.
+She also had her work highlighted in our school’s biannual magazine; her work was displayed on the inside back cover this summer.
+She also designed the school’s Spirit Day t-shirt.
 It is very like Jane to look for ways she can contribute to the school community with her talents.

 Sincerely,